 NIA conducts raids in 10 states, UTs in human trafficking cases

-The agency said that the operation was aimed at busting trafficking networks involved in infiltrating ‘illegal migrants’ through the India-Bangladesh border.
+The agency said that the operation was aimed at busting trafficking networks involved in smuggling ‘illegal migrants’ across the India-Bangladesh border.

-The National Investigation Agency on Wednesday conducted raids across 10 states and Union Territories to crackdown on human trafficking networks involved in infiltrating “illegal migrants” through the India-Bangladesh border.
+The National Investigation Agency on Wednesday conducted raids in 10 states and Union Territories to take action against human trafficking networks involved in smuggling “illegal migrants” across the India-Bangladesh border.

 In the operation conducted along with the Border Security Force and state police forces, the National Investigation Agency arrested 44 people from 55 locations.